ga4gh/va-spec/docs/source/introduction.rst

 @@@@@@@@@@@@@@@@@@@@@@
 To represent molecular variations that are subjects of VA Annotation Statements, we adopt two complementary GKS standards:

 #.
 The `GA4GH Variant Representation Specification (VRS) <https://vrs.ga4gh.org/en/latest/index.html>`_, which provides JSON Schema for representing many classes of discrete genetic variation, and tools for generating globally-unique computed variant identifiers.
-VRS variants represent discrete instances of sequence variation in a specified context (reference, location, state) - e.g. `NM_005228.5(EGFR):c.2232_2250del(p.Lys745fs) <https://www.ncbi.nlm.nih.gov/clinvar/variation/177787/>`_.
+VRS variants represent discrete instances of sequence variation in a specified context (reference, location, state) - e.g. the NM_005228.5(EGFR):c.2232_2250del(p.Lys745fs) variant `here <https://www.ncbi.nlm.nih.gov/clinvar/variation/177787/>`_.
 This includes single continuous alleles, haplotypes, genotypes, and copy number changes.

 #.
 The `GA4GH Categorical Variation Representation Specification (Cat-VRS) <https://github.com/ga4gh/cat-vrs?tab=readme-ov-file>`_, which is built on top of VRS and provides a terminology and data model for describing 'categorical' variation concepts.
 Categorical variations are intensionally defined sets of variations, based on criteria that must be met for inclusion in a given category.
 Examples include `BRAF V600 mutations <https://civicdb.org/molecular-profiles/17/summary>`_ and `EGFR exon 19 deletions <https://civicdb.org/molecular-profiles/133/summary>`_.